Swirrl/grafter-docs/_tutorials/906_pipeline.md

 Behind this there is the Grafter philosophy of [transformations and preservation of source data.](/howto/101_transformations.html)

+We are going to use some functions and prefixes that are defined later in this tutorial, but that are "less interesting".
+When I can a give some examples so you can understand everything and focus on the way Pipeline works.
+This part and the Create Graph part are the most important, others are just "making things work".

 ### Data
 For each row the process will be the same so I will just show the two first lines: